Pajamaland/rezzer/README.md

 ## Setup
 ### On Windows:
-Download the PyRes.exe binary from the Releases section.
-Please ensure you have Python 3, FFmpeg and tkinterdnd2 installed already.
+Download the PAJAMALAND Rezzer.exe binary from the Releases section.
+This release comes bundled with FFmpeg and PySide6, just run and go!

 ### On Linux & Mac:
 > NOTE: When using pip on Linux, your distribution may not allow packages to be installed through it as it may manage Python packages externally.
 These instructions are "generic" and not for any specific distribution, so if you encounter an error following this method, please consult your distribution's support channels - there's some good workarounds on StackOverflow!